DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 **Proof:** The uniqueness portion of the universal property gaurentees that there is at most one map $X \to 1$ for any $X$.

 In fact, if there is a terminal object, we can give another characterization of the constant domains.
-Let's prove a few basic lemmas about constant domains first.
+Let's prove a few basic lemmas relating constant maps to monic maps.
+Intuitively, monic maps are "one-to-one".
+If ther is "at most one" element of the domain (that is, the domain is constant), then every map out of it should be one-to-one.

 **Lemma:** Every quantity varying over a constant domain is monic.